rich-lichkus/CKGestureKit/README.md

 Overview
 --------
 * This project demonstrates how to implement simultaneous gestures to create a dragable imageview.
-Use to fingers to rotate, pan and zoom.
+Use two fingers to rotate, pan and zoom.